For my accompanying blogs, see:

 - And regarding commercial launches and market elasticity, see NASA: Making markets, not rockets?
 December 1, 2022

-The US Department of Transportation defines a commercial launch as a “launch that is internationally competed (i.e., available in principle to international launch providers) or whose primary payload is commercial in nature”; also FAA licensed launches.
-So interpreting, Starlink is “commercial in nature” and included here.
-Cargo and crew to the ISS and NASA science missions are competed and awarded on commercial terms as a service and licensed by the FAA, even if only competed nationally, so also included here.
+The US Department of Transportation defines a commercial launch as a“launch that is internationally competed (i.e., available in principle to international launch providers) or whose primary payload is commercial in nature”; also FAA licensed launches.
+So, interpreting Starlink as “commercial in nature,” it is included here.
+Cargo and crew to the ISS and NASA science missions are competed and awarded on commercial terms as a service and licensed by the FAA, even if only competed nationally, so they are also included here.